 A common public misconception is that prescription drugs cannot be dangerous, and over-the-counter medicines do not pose a health threat.
 The truth is that any medicine can be poisonous if used by the wrong person or in the wrong way or too much is taken.

 In fact, 57% of our cases involved medication-related poisonings during fiscal year 2019.
 There were more than twice as many painkiller poisonings that any other medication-related poisoning.
-The opioid epidemic remains a serious public health problem in New Mexico.
+In addition, the opioid epidemic remains a serious public health problem in New Mexico.

 Common medication-related calls include the inquiries below: